EstherGadasi/client/README.md

 # this is the client side of my final project in study

-## this project is writen in react
+## this project was written in react